go-eden/routine/README.md

 # Garbage Collection

-In the `v1` version, `routine` will setup a backgrount timer to scan all go-routines intervally, and find the exited routine to clean the related `LocalStorage` data.
+Before the `v1.0.0` version, `routine` will setup a backgrount timer to scan all go-routines intervally, and find the exited routine to clean the related `LocalStorage` data.

-In the `v2` version, `routine` will register a `finalizer` to listen the lifecycle of `runtime.g`.
+After the `v1.0.0` version, `routine` will register a `finalizer` to listen the lifecycle of `runtime.g`.

-After the coroutine exits, when garbage collection running, the `finalizer` mechanism of `runtime` will actively remove the useless `LocalStorage` `Data clean up, So as to avoid memory leaks.
+After the coroutine exits, when runtime's GC running, the `finalizer` mechanism of `runtime` will actively remove the useless `LocalStorage` `Data clean up, So as to avoid memory leaks.

 # Thanks